 Consequences include GPS navigation failures, financial system outages, military communications compromise, weather forecasting disruption, and in extreme cases, deliberate orbital collisions creating debris fields that render entire orbital regions unusable.

-Effective protection requires zero-trust architecture, quantum-resistant encryption, authenticated command channels, behavioral anomaly detection, and simulation-based threat modeling that tests defenses against realistic attack scenarios before deployment.
+Effective protection requires zero-trust architecture, quantum-resistant encryption, authenticated command channels, behavioral anomaly detection, and simulation-based threat modeling that tests defenses against realistic attack scenarios before deployment in orbit.

 What role does simulation play in satellite cybersecurity?

-What is the difference between quantum and quantum-inspired computing in this context?
+What is the difference between quantum and quantum-inspired computing in satellite security?

-Quantum computing uses qubits and quantum mechanics to process information.
-Quantum-inspired computing applies algorithms derived from quantum principles to classical HPC and GPU hardware delivering significant performance gains today without requiring quantum hardware.
+Quantum-inspired computing applies quantum-inspired algorithms derived from quantum principles to classical HPC and GPU hardware, delivering significant performance gains today without requiring quantum hardware.
 BQP operates in this space, making constellation-scale security analysis practical right now.

 .jpeg)